-Finally, we relate our findings to those developed in our sequel paper, Bagwell and Lee (2018).
-There, we conduct a similar analysis of trade policies in a two-sector model with quasi-linear utility but with two main differences: consumer utility in the differentiatedgoods sector is captured by a CES preference function, and, following Melitz (2003), selection is achieved as a consequence of fixed production costs.6 Many trade-policy characterizations hold in common across the two models; however, a key difference is that the entry-externality effect is always positive in the CES model.
+Our theoretical analysis raises two robustness issues.
+First, to what extent would our findings generalize were consumer preferences regarding the differentiated-goods sector instead described by a CES function?
+We explore this issue in a sequel paper, Bagwell and Lee (2018).
+There, we conduct a similar analysis of trade policies in a two-sector model with quasi-linear utility but with two main differences: consumer utility in the differentiated-goods sector is captured by a CES function, and, following Melitz (2003), selection is achieved as a consequence of fixed production costs.
+Many trade-policy findings hold in common across the two models; however, a key difference is that the entry-externality effect is always positive in the CES model.
 Hence, if countries start at global free trade, then for the CES model the introduction of an export subsidy always benefits the intervening country and raises joint welfare.
 Starting at global free trade, the CES model thus differs in that it does not provide an efficiency-based rationale for a restriction on export subsidies.
-We provide here an intuitive but partial perspective as to the underlying source of the different entry-externality effects across the two models.
-We note that the expected profit of a firm conditional on its survival falls with greater entry in the Melitz-Ottaviano model but is constant with respect to the level of entry in the CES model.
-The CES model thus shuts down one channel for the business-stealing effect that would otherwise work against a positive entry-externality effect.
+In Section 7, we discuss the underlying source of the different entry-externality effects across the two models.